-for some constant $c_\alpha>0$ because the absolute value of GELU $\sigma(z)$ is bounded by linear function $|z|$.
+for some constant $c_\alpha>0$ because the absolute value of GELU $\sigma(z)$ is bounded by a linear function $|z|$.
 Notably,

-This result implies that the multi-derivatives of symbol $\partial_\xi^\alpha a^{nn}_{\theta_2}(\xi)$ with $|\alpha|\geq1$ consists of the product of the weight matrix and the first or higher derivatives of the activation functions.
-Furthermore, the derivative of GELU is bounded, and the second or higher derivatives of the function asymptotically become zero rapidly, that is, $\sigma^{(k)}\in\mathcal{S}(\mathbb{R})$ when $k\geq2$ (see Definition \ref{def_schwartz}).
-Thus, we have the following inequality:
+This result implies that the multi-derivatives of symbol $\partial_\xi^\alpha a^{nn}_{\theta_2}(\xi)$ with $|\alpha|\geq1$ comprises the product of the weight matrix and the first or higher derivatives of the activation functions.
+Furthermore, the derivative of GELU is bounded, and the second or higher derivatives of the function asymptotically become zero rapidly, i.e., $\sigma^{(k)}\in\mathcal{S}(\mathbb{R})$ when $k\geq2$ (refer to Definition \ref{def_schwartz}).
+Accordingly, we have the following inequality: